conan-io/conan-io.github.io/_posts/2024-04-23-Introducing-local-recipes-index-remote.markdown

 is modified.

-Note that in this case, mixing binaries from ConanCenter with locally built binaries is not recommended.
+Note that in this case, mixing binaries from ConanCenter with locally built binaries is not recommended mixing binaries from ConanCenter with locally built binaries is not recommended for several reasons:

+- Binary compatibility: There may be small differences in setup between the ConanCenter CI and user CI.
+Maintaining a consistent setup for all binaries can mitigate some issues.

+- Full control over builds: Building all binaries yourself ensures you have complete control over the compilation environment and dependency versions.

 Instead, build all your direct and transitive dependencies from the fork.
 To begin, remove the upstream ConanCenter as it will not be used, everything will come from our own fork: